BoKwokProjectA/agencyflow-wordpress/README.md

    -> JSON response -> parse -> update the DOM
 ```

-It needs no API key for non-commercial use, which is why the call can safely live
+The implementation calls Open-Meteo directly from client-side JavaScript and no
-in client-side JavaScript.
-If a key were required it could not go in a JS file at
+API key or secret is stored in this repository.
+If a future provider required a
-all — anything shipped to the browser is public — and would need to sit in PHP
+secret key, it could not safely be embedded in browser JavaScript and would need
-and be proxied.
+to be kept server-side, for example behind a PHP proxy endpoint.

-Both failure modes are handled: a network failure rejects the promise, and a bad
+The weather script handles both network failures and HTTP error responses: the
-parameter returns a 400 with a JSON error body, which `response.ok` catches.
-In
+request is wrapped in `try`/`catch`, and a non-success status is rejected via
-either case the strip shows "Weather unavailable" and the rest of the page is
+`response.ok`.
+On failure the strip shows "Weather unavailable" while the rest
-unaffected.
+of the page remains available.

 ---